Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Create Process and Define Criteria
 These first two automations can be done right within the Process Builder, completely declaratively!

-Lets fire up our Process Builder and create this rule.
+Lets fire up our Process Builder and create this process.

 ![Create Process](5.0 - create process.png)

-Click New and populate the details of your new Process.
+Click New and populate the details of your new process.

 ![New Process](1.1 - new process window.png)